qbcore-framework/qb-houses/README.md

 Config.MinZOffset = 30 -- Minimum Z Offset houses will be (You don't need to change it:)

-Config.RamsNeeded = 2 -- How many times stormram needs to be used to break the door.
+Config.Command = true -- How the qb-menu reacts to entering house Config.RamsNeeded = 2 -- How many times stormram needs to be used to break the door.

 Config.Houses = {} -- Don't touch